refillic/kubesql/README.md

 just generate-parser
 ```

-Make sure you have `goyacc` installed (https://pkg.go.dev/golang.org/x/tools/cmd/goyacc?utm_source=godoc).
-Intructions on how to install it can be found [here](https://cs.opensource.google/go/x/tools).
+Make sure you have [goyacc](https://pkg.go.dev/golang.org/x/tools/cmd/goyacc?utm_source=godoc) installed.
+Instructions on how to install it can be found [here](https://cs.opensource.google/go/x/tools).

 ## Testing